timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 1. Inserts data from the temporary table into the hypertable
 1. Re-enables the compression policy

-Before you begin, add the [`decompress_backfill` function and its supporting functions][timescaledb-extras-backfill] to your database.
+Before you begin, add the [`decompress_backfill` stored procedure and its supporting functions][timescaledb-extras-backfill] to your database.

 <procedure>